1andyhopper/nita/docs/step-by-step-nita-project.md

 ## Automating Tests

-We've looked at how NITA can be used to automate the deployment of device configurations, next lets look at how we can add automated tests to verify that the deployments worked.
+This document has looked at how NITA can be used to automate the deployment of device configurations, next lets look at how we can add automated tests to verify that the deployments worked.
 NITA uses Robot Framework to execute tests which can use libraries such as `pybot` or our modified version `pybot_jrouter` and this gives a huge amount of flexibility for creating automated tests.

 ----